Top of the Pops 2: Controversies

 In September 2014, the BBC accidentally transmitted an episode containing footage of disgraced presenter Jimmy Savile, posthumously revealed to be a prolific sexual abuser which resulted in seven viewer complaints and a statement of apology by the BBC.
 The offending footage was subsequently removed from BBC iPlayer.
 The repeat run of Top of the Pops on BBC Four was already omitting episodes featuring Savile and Dave Lee Travis (due to a suspended sentence), while Jonathan King's reviews of the American charts were edited out of the repeats, due to his conviction.
-Additionally, performances by Gary Glitter are also no longer shown following the singers conviction for downloading child pornography.
+Additionally, episodes presented by or featuring performances by Gary Glitter are also no longer shown following the singer's conviction for downloading child pornography.

 Presentation

 The original opening sequence, used between 1994 and 1998 used a 'rewind' theme to represent the show's rewound content.
 Paula Williams devised the concept by filming abstract objects in a studio on 16mm film with bold 'pop' colours.
 The sequence was edited and composited at Red Post Production on Flame.
 The presentation style of TOTP2 in 1994 was actually ahead of parent show, Top of the Pops, which didn't get a similar presentation update until 1995.

 Since 1998, the presentation of TOTP2 has generally followed the style of parent show, Top of the Pops.
-TOTP2 used modified versions of the 1998–2002 and 2002–2003 titles during those eras of the show.
-However, between 2003 and 2005, an original title sequence based around the 2003 Top of the Pops spiral logo was used alongside the original version of "Whole Lotta Love" by CCS.
+TOTP2 used modified versions of the May 1998–December 2001 and January 2002–November 2003 titles during those eras of the show.
+However, between November 2003 and December 2005, an original title sequence based around the 2003 Top of the Pops spiral logo was used alongside the original version of "Whole Lotta Love" by CCS.